 "Little Buffalo plays Rhythm & Country and funky Rock & Roll, with a whole lotta laid-back, swampy Americana soul!" - Reverb Nation

-Little Buffalo is now chiefly songwriter Eric Burkhart, his mixing and engineering partner Guy Lento, and the fabulous and talented David Wilbur on all things art-wise.
+Little Buffalo is: songwriter and bandleader Eric Burkhart, audio engineer Guy Lento, and the fabulous and talented David Wilbur on all things art-wise.

 Eric Burkhart is a fourth-generation SF Bay Area native, born in San Jose, CA and currently living in the S.F. bay area.
 He absorbed many styles of music and art growing up, including some of the seminal artists that shaped both his songwriting and the sounds of Little Buffalo - J.J.
 Cale, Mark Knopfler, Creedence Clearwater Revival, Merle Haggard, Bob Marley, Gram Parsons, John Prine, Waylon Jennings, David Lindley & El Rayo X, Sergio Leone, Mad Magazine, Monty Python, and the Three Stooges, to name a few.